 Entry to this course is at the discretion of the Principal teacher.
 Pupils should have attained the skills, knowledge and understanding required for National 3 Music.
+Performance standard equivalent to Grade 2 Associated Board.

 This course is made up of 3 different areas of study: